 - On teaching the research process and the research paper

 Discussion of “Teaching Literature in the Composition Classroom”

 In late December and early January, scholars in writing and leaders of writing programs around the country engaged in a lengthy, spirited discussion of the role of literature in writing courses.
 Since many of us in Georgetown’s writing program use literature in various ways in our courses, this discussion might be of interest.
-The discussion began (new window) in December and continued (new window) into the first week of January.
+The discussion began in December and the discussion continued into the first week of January.

 Teaching in the Digital Age

-HASTAC (Humanities, Arts, Science, and Technology Alliance and Collaboratory) hosts The Pedagogy Project (new window), a collection of resources and ideas for using digital technologies in the classroom.
+HASTAC (Humanities, Arts, Science, and Technology Alliance and Collaboratory) hosts The Pedagogy Project, a collection of resources and ideas for using digital technologies in the classroom.